 Khorlium (the card game) may not be copied or reproduced under any circumstance.

 In case of any doubt, you should contact Lian directly.
-I'm not mean, I promise (unless you are a charter school; you are NOT welcome in NZ.
-Go away!).
+I'm not mean, I promise.

 Contact - PD, Commissions & Vacancies